trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    globalThis.Buffer = Buffer;
    ```

-1. Open the `index.html` file and replace the `body` with this one :
+1. Open the `index.html` file and replace the `body` with this one:

    ```html
    <body>